timescale/docs/timescaledb/getting-started/launch-timescaledb/launch-timescaledb-cloud.md

-# Launch your first instance
+# Launch your first instance of TimescaleDB in the Cloud

 ### Step 1: Create a Timescale Cloud account